K2-22b

 The survey in 2020 has failed to validate the existence of the planet, although did not claim it to be a false positive.
 The observation of planetary system in 2021 has failed to detect the planet itself, placing an upper limit of 0.71 on its size.
 With the observed mass loss rate, the probable planet mass is 0.02, and the planet will be gone in 21 million years in future.
+Ground-based observations detected the transits in 2016/2017.
+Faulkes Telescope North/MuSCAT observations detected 7 predicted transits in 2021/2022.
+This observation showed a decline of transit depth since discovery.
+This could be due to a magnetic cycle of the host star, or the overturn of the magma ocean.
+This could mean that the transit activity will increase again in the future.